Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/README.md

 All Premium users can also add **synonyms** of their keyphrase.
 Some of the assessments will then not only consider the keyphrase, but also its synonyms.

 #### Group 2: Languages for which we can filter out function words
-A list of those languages can be found [here](https://github.com/Yoast/javascript/blob/master/packages/yoastseo/README.md#supported-languages) - look for the ones with a green tick in the 'function words' cell.
+A list of those languages can be found [here](https://github.com/Yoast/wordpress-seo/tree/trunk/packages/yoastseo/README.md#seo-analysis).

 ##### Free
 In addition to per-word matching, we also filter out **function words** from the keyphrase during the keyword-related assessments.
 For example, if the keyphrase is "how to decorate a room", we filter out the words 'how', 'to', and 'a', and only leave out the meaningful words 'decorate' and 'room'.
 This means that if we look, for example, if the keyphrase has been used in the introduction of the text, we are only looking for the words 'decorate' and 'room'.